 Problems arise if the housing market collapses after you’ve taken out a home equity loan and the value of your home tanks.
 If you sell your house in this situation, what you make on your house will unlikely pay for what you still owe.

 Banks don’t like giving out loans to buyers for houses with liens because they represent a greater risk for them.
-So if you do plan on selling your home in the near future, make sure you can pay off the loan either through the sales proceeds or other means like cash savings.
+So if you plan on selling your home soon, make sure you can pay off the loan either through the sales proceeds or other means like cash savings.

-Yes, it will.
-As with any type of loan, it can both help and hurt your credit score in various ways.
+As with any loan, it can both help and hurt your credit score in various ways.
 Any improvement you see on your credit score should only be modest — unless, of course, you take out a large loan and spend years and years making on-time payments.

 The plus side